soundsofrussia/soundsofrussia.github.io/collections/_articles/2010-2011-florida-youth-orchestra.md

 European-trained teacher

-Violin - Viola - Cello - Piano
+Violin - Viola - Piano

 _Comments from parents in the year book:_